Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 \label{eq:four}.
 \end{aligned}$$

-You already might have noticed that Eq. ([eq:four]) has the same form as Hooke’s law, with $$k=mg/R_e$$.
+You already might have noticed that this equation has the same form as Hooke’s law, with $$k=mg/R_e$$.
 According to Hooke’s law the force required to either extend or compress a spring by some distance $r$ scales linearly with respect to that distance, $$F=-kr$$.
 This implies